YoruCathy/Summary/README.md

 1.Paper summary of anchor free detectors

 # 3D Object Modelling
-- [ ] 1.SampleNet vs learning to sample
+- [ ] SampleNet vs learning to sample
 - [x] What is isometric and non-isometric?
-- [ ] 3.Non-isometric shape correspondence
+- [ ] Non-isometric shape correspondence